jeremy-rifkin/cpptrace/README.md

 `cpptrace::demangle` is a helper function for name demangling, since it has to implement that helper internally anyways.

+`cpptrace::basename` is a helper for custom formatters that extracts a base file name from a path.

+`cpptrace::prettify_symbol` is a helper for custom formatters that applies a number of transformations to clean up long symbol names.
+For example, it turns `std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> >` into `std::string`.

-`cpptrace::prune_symbol` is a helper function that prunes demangled symbols by removing return types, template arguments, and function parameters.
+`cpptrace::prune_symbol` is a helper for custom formatters that prunes demangled symbols by removing return types, template arguments, and function parameters.
 It also does some minimal normalization.
 For example, it prunes `ns::S<int, float>::~S()` to `ns::S::~S`.

 `cpptrace::get_snippet` gets a text snippet, if possible, from for the given source file for +/- `context_size` lines